-Directors and Academy Representatives have a legal duty to act only in the best interests of their schools.
+Directors and Governors have a legal duty to act only in the best interests of their schools.
 Where a situation arises in which they cannot do this due to a personal interest they have, steps should be taken to identify, prevent and record the conflict.
-This ensures Directors and Academy Representatives are acting in the best interests of the school.
+This ensures Directors and Governors are acting in the best interests of the school.

 In the declaration above, you must provide details relating to:

 - Your ownership or partnership of a company or organisation which may be used by the MAC/schools to provide goods or services;

 - Goods or services you offer which may be used by the MAC/schools;

 - Any close relation you have to someone who satisfies either of the above;